Andrea Arlington: Reality television

 In 2010, Arlington and her family were the main focus of the American reality television series Pretty Wild, produced by Chelsea Handler, Barry Katz, and Dan Levy.
 The series documented their lives as they lived in Westlake Village and Hollywood Hills West, where Arlington managed her daughter's and foster daughter's modelling careers and home-schooled them.
 During the filming of the show, Arlington's daughter, Alexis, was arrested for her involvement in the Bling Ring, a crime group that broke into the homes of celebrities including Orlando Bloom, Audrina Patridge, Paris Hilton, Rachel Bilson, and Lindsay Lohan.
 The show chronicled part of Alexis' trial.

 In 2022, she was featured in the Netflix crime documentary The Real Bling Ring: Hollywood Heist.

 New Age Thought and Religious Science

 Arlington became fascinated with Rhonda Byrne's book The Secret about the pseudoscientific law of attraction and Norman Vincent Peale's book The Power of Positive Thinking.
 She joined the New Thought Movement and became affiliated with Religious Science, and was ordained as a minister.

 Arlington received a doctorate in consciousness studies from the Emerson Theological Institute and works as Religious Science Minister serving at the Global Truth Center of Los Angeles.
-She works as a International Coaching Federation certified life coach, specializing in family recovery and relationships, and founded Families United for Recovery.
+She works as an International Coaching Federation certified life coach, specializing in family recovery and relationships, and founded Families United for Recovery.
 She wrote the book Revelations of a Bad Mom: A Journey of Loving Your Child into Recovery and Healing Your Family.